alphagov/account-api/docs/api.md

     # the user's session is invalid
     logout!
   rescue GdsApi::HTTPForbidden
-    # the user needs to reauthenticate, the required level of authentication is in the response body
+    # the user needs to reauthenticate with MFA
   end
 end
 ```